 Dr. Akira Drake Rodriguez is an experienced DBE analyst, and has been an integral part of the consulting team working on the City of Philadelphia Fair Lending Depository and Disparity studies since 2007.

-Brooke Queenan is a Research Analyst at Econsult Solutions, Inc. At ESI, Brooke is involved in a variety of economic development and public policy projects including assignments focused on evaluating affordable housing policy and government reform and oversight.
+Brooke Queenan is a Senior Research Analyst at Econsult Solutions, Inc. At ESI, Brooke is involved in a variety of economic development and public policy projects including assignments focused on evaluating affordable housing policy and government reform and oversight.